School of Exercise and Nutritional Sciences (ENS) Graduate Programs – Frequently Asked Questions

 Can I apply for the Didactic Program in Dietetics (DPD) too?

-It is possible to complete the DPD coursework along with M.S. in Nutritional Sciences or Dual M.S. in Exercise Physiology and Nutritional Sciences.
+It is possible to complete the DPD coursework along with MS Nutritional Sciences or Concurrent MS Exercise Physiology and MS Nutritional Sciences programs.

 How big is the ENS graduate department?